owengage/chess/README.md

 index, since getting this index seemed more common.
 The 4-deep exhaustive went from 1.34 s down to 0.96 s.
 So these two changes nearly halved the suggestion time for a standard start board.
 I need to start using a more representative board.

+### Move generation optimisations

-As a new baseline, with this optimisations I can parse a PGN game (which involves move generation) in 41 ms.
+As a new baseline, with the above optimisations I can parse a PGN game (which involves move generation to validate) in 41 ms.

+Move generation used to have a lot of wasted calculation.
+The `potential_moves` function was heavily overused, for example it was used to check for check.
+I would calculate all potential moves, then for each of those moves determine all the potential moves from there by the opponent to see if they threaten the king (ie the move we generated for the current player would put them in check).

+I split move generation into two parts, one understands from a given board what moves can be made, and the other tracks whatever it needs to track.
+For the players move generation this is tracking the full move including the resultant board.
+But for checking for check, I can simply fill in a bit-field of what squares are under threat.
+This reduces the amount of work by a fair margin.

+The 41 ms test was reduced to 25 ms.

 ## TODOs